vineethkumarv/sv-wiki/Control-Flow.md

 ### continue:

 The continue statement is used to skip the current iteration of a loop.
-We can use the continue statement inside any type of loops such as for, while, and do-while loop.
+We can use the continue statement inside any type of loop such as for, while, and do-while loop.
 Basically, continue statements are used in situations when we want to continue the loop but do not want the particular iteration in the loop.

 Using continue, we can skip the current iteration of a loop and jumps to the next iteration of the loop immediately